 A few months later two British soldiers, stranded behind Germa lies, made their way to Cavell's nursing school.
 Ignoring the risk, Cavell helped the soldiers escape to Holland, which was neutral.
-Cavell then helped develop an underground network to aid Allied servicement escape from occupied Belgium.
+Cavell then helped develop an underground network to aid Allied servicemen in escaping from occupied Belgium.
 In total over 200 soldiers escaped with Cavell's help.

-In July 1915 2 members of Cavell's group were arrested, and Cavell herself was taken 5 days later.
+In July 1915, two members of Cavell's group were arrested, and Cavell herself was taken five days later.
 She and her helpers were sentenced to death after a secret trial.
 Despite the efforts of the Ambassadors of Spain and the USA (both neutral at that time), the German army was determined to carry out the execution.

 An English chaplain, Reverend Stirling Gahan, was allowed to visit with Cavell and the 4 other accused on the night before he execution.
 He wrote an account of his conversation with Clavell, including the famous quote which leads this article.
 On the morning of 12 October 1915 Cavell and her comrades were executed by firing squad.

-A rather bizarre mythology grew up around Cavell's death, fueled in part by Allied propganda keen to portray the Germans as barbaric fiends.
-In various accounts Cavell was said to have fainted, or refused to wear a blindfold, or been personally shot by the German commander with his pistol.
+A rather bizarre mythology grew up around Cavell's death, fueled in part by Allied propaganda keen to portray the Germans as barbaric fiends.
+In various accounts, Cavell was said to have fainted, or refused to wear a blindfold, or been personally shot by the German commander with his pistol.

-Cavell's body was returnerd to England, and she was give a state funeral at Westminster Abbey.
+Cavell's body was returned to England, and she was given a state funeral at Westminster Abbey.
 A dedicated train brought her remains from London to Norwich, and a procession was held as her body was carried from the train station to the east end of Norwich Cathedral, where she was buried.